-Here, you can find a list of datasets (including respective links and references) coming out of the project work.
+Here, you can find a selection of datasets (including respective links and references) coming out of the project work.

 This dataset contains two distinct collections tailored for evaluating audio provenance analysis solutions within specified scenarios: Singular Composition and Multi-Source Composition.
 For a comprehensive understanding of these scenarios and the process behind generating the test files, please consult the referenced publication.